Bafro7/discord-image-approval-bot/README.md

 ## Google Sheets Integration

-The bot calls a Google Apps Script webhook with two action types:
+The bot calls a Google Apps Script webhook with two action types.

 **On approval:**
 ```json